oroinc/documentation/user/back-office/getting-started/user-menu/my-configuration.rst

 Update MS Outlook Settings
 --------------------------

+.. important:: The Outlook integration is deprecated and therefore no longer maintained.
+The integration will be removed in version 4.1.

 In the MS Outlook settings section, you can configure the following integration and synchronization settings:

 .. note:: Integration between MS Outlook and your Oro application is available only for the Enterprise Edition of your Oro application.
 For more information about the synchronization with Outlook, see the :ref:`Synchronization with Outlook <user-guide-synch-outlook>` guide.